 \section{Analysis}

-We propose a dynamical classification scheme using these 82 E--Sd \sauron\ and CALIFA galaxies given maps of $V$ and $\sigma$ for the galaxies.
-First, we use the maps to extract circular velocity curves (CVCs) using Jeans Axisymmetric modelling.
-We then use the suite of 82 CVCs to define a basis set of generalized circular curve components using principal component Analysis.
-These basis curves are used to project the CVCs into a basis space where each curve can be represented by a linear combination of the the basis set.
-The values of these five projections represent the CVCs in a five-dimensional space.
-We use $k$-means clustering of points in that space to define four classes of CVCs, providing a dynamical classification.
+In this paper, we aim to explore a new classification method based on the dynamics of the 238 CALIFA galaxies given their $V$ and $\sigma$ stellar kinematic maps and photometric images.
+We use the maps and the images of the galaxies to construct a reliable dynamical model and derive the CVCs.
+We then use the suite of 238 CVCs to define a basis set of generalized circular curve components using PCA.
+These basis curves are used to project the CVCs into a basis space, where each curve can be represented by a linear combination of the basis set.
+We use two-dimensional $k$-means clustering of points in the space of the two main components of the PCA to define four classes of CVCs, providing a new galaxy classification framework.